Line status: open — answering in one ring --:--:--LAS VEGAS, NVEST. ANSWER TIME: 0:02

 Both answer your phone when you can't.
 But they cost different amounts, and only one of them actually books the appointment.
 Here's the honest comparison for 2026 — and when each one is the right call.

+Should your business pay humans by the minute to take messages, or let software answer every call and finish the job?
 A traditional answering service uses live agents to pick up and take a message.
 An AI receptionist is software that answers instantly, 24/7, and can complete the task — book, qualify, route.
 Here's how they stack up.

 Head-to-head